Sergey Mironov

 Sergey Mikhailovich Mironov (Серге́й Миха́йлович Миро́нов; born 14 February 1953) is a Russian politician.
-He was chairman of the Federation Council, the upper house of the Russian parliament, from 2001 to 2011.
-He leads the faction A Just Russia in the Parliament of Russia.
+He served as Chairman of the Federation Council, the upper house of the Russian parliament, from 2001 to 2011.
+He leads the faction A Just Russia in the State Duma.

 Life and career

 In 1967 he joined the Komsomol.

-In the 1970s, Sergey Mironov served in the airborne troops in the Soviet Army.
+In the 1970s, Mironov served in the airborne troops in the Soviet Army.
 In 1973 he was elected as deputy secretary committee of the Komsomol on ideological educational work at the Leningrad Mining Institute.
 After graduating from the Institute he worked as an engineer-geophysicist.
-After a brief time of working as an entrepreneur, he entered politics and, in 1994, was elected deputy of the St. Petersburg Legislative Assembly.
-In June 2000, he was elected vice-Chairman of the St. Petersburg Legislative Assembly and, in 2001, entered the Federation Council of Russia as a representative of St. Petersburg.
-In December 2001, Sergey Mironov was elected to be a Speaker of the Federation Council.
-Since February 2003, Sergey Mironov has been the Chairman of the Council of Inter-Parliamentary Assembly of States – members of the Commonwealth of Independent States and since April 2003 – Chairman of the Russian Party of Life.
+After a brief time of working as an entrepreneur, he entered politics and, in 1994, was elected deputy of the Saint Petersburg Legislative Assembly.
+In June 2000, he was elected vice-Chairman of the Saint Petersburg Legislative Assembly and, in 2001, entered the Federation Council of Russia as a representative of Saint Petersburg.
+In December 2001, Mironov was elected to be a Speaker of the Federation Council.
+Since February 2003, Mironov has been the Chairman of the Council of Inter-Parliamentary Assembly of States – members of the Commonwealth of Independent States and since April 2003 – Chairman of the Russian Party of Life.
 Sergey Mironov is from Saint Petersburg.

 Mironov was a candidate in the 2004 presidential election.
 He was not considered to be a serious candidate and was quoted as saying: "We all want Vladimir Putin to be the next president."
 He polled less than one per cent of the vote.

 In October 2006, he became the leader of the new left-wing opposition party A Just Russia (Справедливая Россия), which was formed by uniting Rodina, Mironov's Russian Party of Life, and the Russian Pensioners' Party.
 This effectively makes him the leader of the opposition as the three parties together would be stronger than the Communist Party of the Russian Federation.